 Explore head lice pictures in this article.
-How do head lice look like?
+What do head lice look like?
 Head lice are generally very tiny and not easy to spot.
-However, through a keen observation you can actually see lice eggs, and poop or feces on hair.
+However, through keen observation you can actually see lice eggs (nits), and their poop on hair.
 This article will therefore examine the images for head lice eggs, poop and bites on victims’ hair and scalp.

 - Head Lice Feces (Droppings) Photos